Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

-Make long emails and reports easier to read by sub-dividing the copy using short, snappy sub-headings. and summarising key points at the top.
-Use your sub-headings like signposts to guide your reader through your writing.
+Make lengthy emails and reports easier to read by sub-dividing the copy using short, snappy sub-headings and summarising key points at the top.
+Use sub-headings like signposts to guide your reader through your writing.
 That way they won't get lost.

 Haiku, a form of ancient Japanese poetry, can force us to get to the point and avoid convoluted language.
 These poems are just three lines long; the first and third line each have five syllables and the second line seven syllables.